-- The Pollinator Garden showcases a carefully selected combination of native and non native shrubs, perennials, annuals and flowering bulbs to provide all-season colour and source of pollen and nectar in both sun and shade conditions.
+- The Pollinator Garden showcases a carefully selected combination of native and non-native shrubs, perennials, annuals and flowering bulbs to provide all-season colour and source of pollen and nectar in both sun and shade conditions.
 Click here for a full listing of plants in this garden and a list of other bee-friendly plants for your garden.

-- The physical hives were built by students in the Urban Beekeeping classes
+- The physical hives were built and are maintained by students in the Urban Beekeeping classes.

 - After the first season, a combined harvest of 65 lbs of honey was harvested from both of the hives.
 Last season over 200 lbs of honey was harvested from five hives.
 A limited supply of honey is sold through the TBG shop.

-This project was initiated through a generous donation by The Home Depot Canada and the on-going support of the Toronto Beekeepers Co-operative.
+- This project was incubated through a generous donation by The Home Depot Canada and the support of the Toronto Beekeepers Co-operative.

 - Want to learn more about our bees?
 Check out TBG’s Bee FAQ.